anbox-cloud/discourse-docs/howto/port/install-system-app.md

     amc application create .

+Use the `--vm` flag to create the application in a virtual machine.

 After the AMS application is created successfully, the APK is installed as a proper system app.
-It will run as a system app in the Android container when you start it from a container launched from the newly created application.
+It will run as a system app in the Android container when you start it from an instance launched from the newly created application.